 I worked as a staff writer for the 1994 Commonwealth Games.
-It was exciting, and great writing practice, and so stressful by the end that I had to sit on my couch in the mornings and take multiple deep breaths before I could convince myself to stand up and walk out the door.
+It was exciting, and great writing practice, and so stressful sometimes that I had to sit on my couch in the mornings and take multiple deep breaths before I could convince myself to walk out the door.

-Now, I have an eleven-year-old daughter who reads like a prodigy and an eight-year-old son who climbs like an acrobat.
+I now have a fifteen-year-old daughter with a thousand projects of her own underway, and a thirteen-year-old son obsessed with jiu jitsu.
 I’m married to the world’s only Burmese occupational therapist.

 My favorite food is cheese.
 My favorite colour is blue.
 I’m a dog person, but I don’t have one.
-I have killed quite a few goldfish.
-I feel bad about this.
+I’ve killed quite a few goldfish and I feel badly about this.
 I have lovely friends who sometimes read my blog because I don’t often phone them.
 I love to read.
 And cook.
-And yes, vegetable garden.
+And yes, occasionally I garden.